Content updated May 29, 2018

 - Divide the total by 12.

-- Find a high-level view in first ACA for Santa video, Confused about the Affordable Care Act and Whether Your Business Needs to Comply?
+In our educational ACA for Santa video, Confused about the Affordable Care Act and Whether Your Business Needs to Comply?
 Santa Is Trying to Figure This All Out, Too, we use the example of three groups of elves employed by Santa at three different stretches of time during the year.

 Only one group of elves at ‘No Coal for You’ Studio fits the ACA definition of “seasonal.”

 - The Painter elves, who worked over a 212-day period from 1/1/2018 to 7/31/2018, are not seasonal workers.